 Wei Meng has been involved in many high profile matters.
 Here are just a few:

 - TT International Ltd - Advised the major shareholders-directors of the homegrown, mainboard-listed global electronics distributor, who had incurred significant personal debt of about S$68 million due to guarantees and undertakings granted to bank lenders to secure credit facilities for the company.
-To protect the interest of the company and its stakeholders, he advised the shareholders-directors to file for bankruptcy before filing for statutory protection under the Bankruptcy Act in a proposed voluntary arrangement.
-These steps provided an avenue for the controlling shareholders-directors to resolve their personal debt and for the company to successfully implement a scheme of arrangement to restructure some S$503 million of debt which was sanctioned by the Singapore Courts and affirmed by the Singapore Court of Appeal in 2010.
+In 2010, to protect the interest of the company and its stakeholders, he advised the shareholders-directors to file for bankruptcy before filing for statutory protection under the Bankruptcy Act in a proposed voluntary arrangement.
+These steps provided an avenue for the controlling shareholders-directors to resolve their personal debt and for the company to successfully implement a scheme of arrangement to restructure some S$500 million of debt which was sanctioned by the Singapore Courts and affirmed by the Singapore Court of Appeal in 2010.

-- Thakral group of companies - Advised the group on restructuring loans of US$718 million from banks and financial institutions.
+- Thakral group of companies - Advised the group in 2013 on restructuring loans of US$718 million from banks and financial institutions.
 The restructuring exercise involved an innovative, parallel scheme of arrangement in Singapore and Hong Kong, which the courts in both jurisdictions had to sanction concurrently.
 The debt restructuring comprised three components.
 A Tier 1 debt of S$62 million was deemed sustainable, a Tier 2 debt of S$200 million was deemed unsustainable, and a Tier 3 debt was converted into equity.
 The debt restructuring also consisted of a cash sweep mechanism that let creditors benefit from any excess cash derived from daily operations.
 In 2018, Wei Meng advised on the discharge of the restructured debt through a pre-packed scheme of arrangement under the new legislation introduced in 2017.

-- Bank of Mauritius - Worked with financial advisors appointed by the country’s central bank to investigate the country’s largest banking fraud.
+- Bank of Mauritius - Worked with financial advisors appointed by the country’s central bank to investigate the country’s largest banking fraud in 2003.
 He assisted in the preparation of a confidential report that has been extensively discussed in the Mauritian Parliament and media.